 The Ohio Amish Library has partnered with The Budget, Sugarcreek, Ohio, Die Botschaft, Millersburg, PA andThe Diary, Kirkwood, PA to digitize their newspapers.
 Using the latest scanning and photography methods, the paper is digitized from the original copies and are fully searchable.
 The Budget is available from 1890 to present, Die Botschaft from 1975 to present, and The Diary from 1969 to present.

 The newspapers contains articles from Amish/Mennonite communities through-out the Americas.
-Excellant source for Amish, Mennonite, local births, marriages, deaths and numerous other bits of information about your ancestors.
+Excellent source for Amish, Mennonite, local births, marriages, deaths and numerous other bits of information concerning your ancestors.

 Now available at the library for your research.
 Out of town?
 Email us with your info for a quote to have the research done by our talented staff.

 Christian Schantz (1828-1910) Collection A collection of over 225 German letters, documents, maps, and books, mainly from Basel, Switzerland to America.
 Most of them were written by members of the Amish/Mennonite church of Basel.
 The letters were written from 1853 to 1909.
 Following is a list of a few people who wrote to Christian Schantz:

 John Rich (1824-1893)

 Eliza Schantz (1835-1913)

 Joseph Kaufmann (1829-1920)

 First published in Holland in 1660, it documents the stories and testimonies of Christian Martyrs, especially Anabaptist.
 Translated into German in 1748/49 at Ephrata, Pennsylvania, it contained a massive 1,512 pages.
 It was the largest book printed in America before the Revolutionary War.
 Printed continually since then, it is still a beloved book among the Amish and Mennonites today.
 The Library has the 1660, 1685, 1748/49, and many other editions on display.